-For IFT staff and trainees to be able to understand and discharge their safeguarding and child protection duties, IFT will ensure all trainees carry out safeguarding training in their placement school as well as in their centre-based training.
-We will also ensure all IFT staff and trainees are up to date with safeguarding procedures and national initiatives and all trainees have read, understood and signed the IFT specific contract.
+For IFT staff and trainees to be able to understand and discharge their safeguarding and child protection duties, IFT will ensure all trainees carry out safeguarding training in their placement school as well as in their

 5. Reporting concerns

 If a member of IFT staff is visiting a school and receives a disclosure from a member of the school community or notices anything of concern, they will follow the school's safeguarding procedures for reporting and referring.